The Ultimate Holiday Breakup Survival Guide

 Understand that friends and family may struggle to offer support for various reasons such as:

-• they may fear saying the wrong thing
+they may fear saying the wrong thing and making you feel worse

-While disappointing, try as best you can, try to commit to yourself that you'll focus on being present.
+While disappointing, try to commit to yourself that you'll focus on being present.
 And try to remember that spending quality time with your loved ones is at the heart of the holidays.

 6. Taking Care of the Hard Things